anrei0000/anrei0000.github.io/_posts/2019-08-07-what-basic-equipment-looks-like.md

 About your 2 day trip in Romanian summer: travel from Bucharest to the mountains; light trek first day; sleeping in tent; light trek second day; travel from the mountains back to Bucharest.

+Here's what I will bring on a trip like this.

 # Day 1
 My checklist for the first day applies also if I would just do a same-day return trip.